-Taking the PSAT test in the junior year of high school is the first step in entering the National Merit Program.
-If the student qualifies as a National Merit Semi-Finalist or a PSAT Commended Scholar, s/he is notified by the National Merit Scholarship Corporation and the list of qualifying students is published and sent to U.S. colleges and universities.
-The Semi-Finalist may advance to Finalist status by taking the SAT during the senior year and by meeting other requirements outlined by the National Merit Scholarship Corporation.
+Taking the PSAT test in the junior year of high school is the first step for entering the National Merit Program.
+If the student qualifies as a National Merit Semi-Finalist or a PSAT Commended Scholar, he/she is notified by the National Merit Scholarship Corporation.
+The list of qualifying students is published and sent to U.S. colleges and universities.
+The semi-finalist may advance to finalist status by taking the SAT during the senior year and by meeting other requirements outlined by the National Merit Scholarship Corporation.